Become a Swim Instructor

 PART 4: Classroom & Pool Component

-This 25-hour portion of the course further develops instructional techniques by focusing on your ability to plan & teach the Red Cross Program successfully.
+This 25 hour portion of the course further develops instructional techniques by focusing on your ability to plan & teach the Red Cross Program successfully.
+Please note the course conductors will review your online workbook activities to ensure understanding of the concepts and completion of the required activities.